 Courage to Think: A video intro to Scholars at Risk.
 Watch>

-Scholars at Risk is pleased to provide institutions interested in participating in the Speaker Series with information, advice and best practices for inviting scholars to speak on campus.
 The SAR Speaker Series Handbook provides guidance for planning events for at-risk scholars, including advice on security and confidentiality concerns, publicity, and other topics.
-Click here to access the PDF version of the handbook and to learn more.
+Click here to access the PDF version of the handbook.

 On October 20th, 2009, two SAR scholars spoke at Centennial College, the first community college in Canada to join the Scholars at Risk network.
 On this date, Centennial College demonstrated its commitment to equity and social justice with the launch of the college’s new Institute for Global Citizenship and Equity.
 The Institute is designed to initiate and support research on global citizenship and social justice.